GenSpectrum/LAPIS-SILO/doc/config.md

-implementations of the [`ConfigSource` interface](../include/config/config_source_interface.h)) to know which user-provided values are valid, and what type they represent (which is used to choose the right parser).
+implementations of the [`ConfigSource` interface](../include/config/config_source_interface.h)) to know which user-provided values are valid, and what type they represent (which is used in the help text and to choose the right parser).

-As per the [`Config`](../include/config/config_interface.h) concept, a "Config" needs to implement an `overwriteFrom` method, which receives the parsed and verified user-provided data from one of the config sources, and has to fill in all struct fields with the values given by the source.
+As per the [`Config`](../include/config/config_interface.h) concept, a "Config" needs to implement an `overwriteFrom` method, which receives the parsed and verified user-provided data from one of the config sources, and has to fill in all struct fields with the values given by the source. `overwriteFrom` is called for each config source on the same "Config" instance, each next one overwriting (shadowing) the value from the former source.

-Each configuration source has a first step, before the `verify` step happens, that retrieves the information provided by the user without configuration-specific parsing (e.g. parse the configuration file with a Yaml parser).
-That first step takes source-specific arguments and can have source-specific errors: Yaml parsing throws exceptions for Yaml parsing errors.
+Each configuration source has a first representation, before the `verify` step happens, which represents the information provided by the user without configuration-specific parsing.
+Its creation takes source-specific arguments and can have source-specific errors: the Yaml source parses the given configuration file with a Yaml parser, throwing exceptions for Yaml parsing errors.

 There are some complications: